-We now consider the distribution of liability ratios for laboratory analytical instruments using ranks and percentiles.
+We now consider the distribution of liability ratios for measuring and testing instruments for electricity and electrical signals using ranks and percentiles.
 What percent of countries have a value lower or higher than Taiwan (what is the ratio's rank or percentile)?
-The table below answers this question with respect to the vertical analysis of liability The ranks and percentiles indicate, from highest to lowest, where a value falls within the distribution of all countries considered in the global benchmark (the number of countries in the benchmark per line item may vary, as indicated in the Rank).
+The table below answers this question with respect to the vertical analysis of liability structure.
+The ranks and percentiles indicate, from highest to lowest, where a value falls within the distribution of all countries considered in the global benchmark (the number of countries in the benchmark per line item may vary, as indicated in the Rank).
 Again, a high or low figure does not necessarily indicate good or bad performance.
 After the summary table below, a few key vertical liability ratios are highlighted in additional tables.